Why are Leases Written for 364 Days California?

 - Unpaid Bills – The account holder pays.
 For water, landlords may be liable if tenants default on payments.

-Summary: In California, rental pet policies follow the following rules.
+In California, rental pet policies follow the following rules by law in California when renting residential property.

 - Emotional Support and Service Animals (disabilityrightsca.org) – Service and emotional support animals must be allowed, even with “no pets” policies, and no extra fees can be charged.